MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

 1. Select **Generate Email/SMS Messages** and read the email and SMS messages.
 Is the negative message included?
 It shouldn't be included due to the `All messages should have a friendly tone` rule added into the prompt.
+Keep in mind that you may still want to include post-processing code to handle cases where unexpected results are returned.

-1. Go back to *server.openAI.ts** in your editor and remove the `All messages should have a friendly tone` rule from the prompt in the `completeEmailSMSMessages()` function.
+1. Go back to *server/openAI.ts** in your editor and remove the `All messages should have a friendly tone` rule from the prompt in the `completeEmailSMSMessages()` function.
+Save the file.

 1. Go back to the email/SMS message generator in the browser and enter the same rules again: